lille-morille/quicksnip-raycast/README.md

-# QuickSnip
+# QuickSnip-Raycast

-An open-source project that categorizes handy code snippets across various programming languages.
+A Raycast extension to grab snippets from [QuickSnip](https://quicksnip.dev/)!